Merida Yucatan, Mexico Travel Guide

 A signature dish, you can find it at breakfast stands and markets.

-Refreshing, tangy chicken or turkey broth, flavored with local small, sour lime juice.
+Refreshing, tangy chicken meat or turkey broth, flavored with local small, sour lime juice.
 Contains shredded fowl or turkey and crispy tortilla strips.
 A light yet flavorful appetizer or meal.

 A unique, citrusy soup.